AleksanderBabii/The-Notes-App/README.md

-Remmember to run npm install
+Remember to run npm install